 Sometimes people confuse the Army National Guard with the Army Reserve.
 They are both reserve components, meaning they are both part-time soldiers.
 What does it mean to be a part-time soldier?
-Typically, both Army National Guard and Army Reserve soldiers serve one weekend a month, plus two weeks a month in a year (after initial soldier trainings).
+Typically, both Army National Guard and Army Reserve soldiers serve one weekend a month plus two weeks during the summer within a year (after initial soldier trainings).

 But the Army National Guard have all the combat MOS's the active component of the Army has, doing the cool Army stuff you see in the movies.